danielanthonycollins/in-home/README.md

 | custom_storages              | custom_storages                | Yes    |
 | manage             | manage                | Yes    |

+**WAVE Accessibility Checker**

+The [WAVE Accessibility Checker](https://wave.webaim.org/) was used on each page of the store to ensure it is accessible as possible.
+All pages passed with no errors or contrast errors, apart from the following all auth pages provided by the Django framework:

+- Login/Sign In
+- Register/Sign Up
+- Change password (when logged in)
+- Reset password (when logged out)

+The errors were suggesting that the input fields on these pages did not include corresponding labels.
+However, on click the WAVE tool points to each potential error within your code and upon inspection, each input field included a matching label.
+The input fields themselves include a placeholder.

 **Lighthouse**

 Lighthouse scores were satisfactory, however the orange level of performance was caused by Heroku, Stripe, Bootstrap and a few other sources in which nothing further could be done to improve the scores.